 Peanut Butter Banana Oat Smoothie Recipe

-- Add all liquid ingredients into your blender.
+- Add all of the liquid ingredients into your blender.

 - Add your banana and oat flour on top of the liquid ingredients.
 Adding the oat flour at the end will ensure that it doesn’t get stuck to the sides of the blender (or at least not as bad!)